Marcian: Early life

 Marcian was born in c.
 392, in either Thrace or Illyria.
 The ancient historian John Malalas describes him as being tall and having some sort of foot impediment.
 Little of Marcian's early life is known.
 His father had served in the military and at a young age Marcian enlisted at Philippopolis in Thrace.
 By the time of the Roman–Sassanian War of 421–422, Marcian had likely reached the military rank of tribune—the historian Theophanes the Confessor mentions him commanding a military unit.
 He did not see action in the war, having become ill in Lycia.
 There he was cared for by Tatianus, who would be made praefectus urbi (prefect of Constantinople) by Marcian, and Tatianus' brother Iulius.
 Marcian eventually rose to become the domesticus (personal assistant) of Aspar, the magister militum (commander-in-chief) of the Eastern Roman Empire.
 Despite being half-Alanic and half-Gothic, Aspar held much influence in the empire.
 In the early 430s, Marcian served under Aspar in Roman Africa, where he was captured by Vandals.
-Evagrius Scholasticus, Procopius and later authors give a likely false account in which Marcian, while in captivity, met the Vandal king Gaiseric, who predicted he would later become emperor.
+Following the imperial propaganda written during Marcian's rule, Evagrius Scholasticus, Procopius and later authors give a likely false account in which Marcian, while in captivity, met the Vandal king Gaiseric, who predicted he would later become emperor.
 After his capture, Marcian is not mentioned again until the death of the eastern emperor, Theodosius II.